-St. Pete Beach is a decidedly white-collar city, with fully 92.66% of the workforce employed in white-collar jobs, well above the national average.
-Overall, St. Pete Beach is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in St. Pete Beach who work in sales jobs (15.56%), management occupations (13.47%), and office and administrative support (9.93%).
+St. Pete Beach is a decidedly white-collar city, with fully 93.36% of the workforce employed in white-collar jobs, well above the national average.
+Overall, St. Pete Beach is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in St. Pete Beach who work in management occupations (16.61%), sales jobs (14.71%), and office and administrative support (10.67%).

 Of important note, St. Pete Beach is also a city of artists.
 St. Pete Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape St. Pete Beach’s character.

-One of the nice things about St. Pete Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+St. Pete Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.